-In our opinion the financial statements:
+In our opinion the financial statements of Goonhilly Limited (the 'company'):

-- give a true and fair view of the state of the Company's affairs as at 31 December 2017 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice applicable to Smaller Entities, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 31 December 2018 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of the Company which comprise:
+We have audited the financial statements which comprise:

 - the Statement of comprehensive income;

 - the Balance sheet;

 - the Statement of changes in equity;

-- the Accounting policies; and
+- the accounting policies; and

 - the related notes 1 to 13.

-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice).